aehrc/TRIBES/README.md

 	tar -xzf REF-G1K_EUR.tar.gz
 	rm REF-G1K_EUR.tar.gz  (optionally)

+The reference data is subset of 1000 genomes dataset with unrelated EUR inviduals and it's used in various stages of preprocessing (e.g. LD prunning, phasing or filtering on MAF).

 Download and uncompress example data (390 MB)

 	wget https://s3-ap-southeast-2.amazonaws.com/csiro-tribes/downloads/examples/TFCeu.tar.gz
 	tar -xzf TFCeu.tar.gz
 	rm TFCeu.tar.gz  (optionally)

+The sample data is a synhtetic pedigee created from unrelated CEU individuals.
+For more info on the dataset see the [Datasets](#datasets) section.
+Inside the `TFCeu` directory you will find the following files:

+- `TF-CEU-15-2.vcf.gz` - the source multisample VCF files
+- `TF-CEU-15-2.true.rel` - the true pariwise relations
+- `g1k_ceu_family_15_2.ped` - pedigee
+- `config.yaml` - the configuration file for *TRIBES* pipeline.

+The `config.yaml` provideds configuration for the pipeline defining the location and name of reference data and the true relations file, as well as the name of the imput file and the preprocessing steps required before IBD/relatedness estimation, e.g.:

+	rel_sample: "TF-CEU-15-2_BiSnp_EurAF:0.01_LD"

+identifies `TF-CEU-15.vcf.gz` as the input file and applies pre-processing that includes filtering on biallelic SNPs and MAF and LD prunning.

+Note: Please not that the IBD estimation requires a phased VCF file.
+If the input file is not phased pre-processing must include phasing (usually las the last step),  e.g. `TF-CEU-15-2_BiSnp_EurAF:0.01_LD_PH` (to phase without reference) or `TF-CEU-15-2_BiSnp_EurAF:0.01_LD_RPH` (to phase with reference).
+This is not required in this example becasue the input VCF is phased.

 Go to your *TRIBES* installation directory and run *TRIBES* with: